“Your behavior isn’t ladylike.”

 Don’t get me wrong I have suits, flats, and professional dresses and skirts for events, interviews, or work that requires professional attire.
 I can speak and be professional when required (the switch up is real guys).
 I’m also always polite, well-mannered, respectful, and all that other stuff— not because I’m trying to be “ladylike” but because I’m a decent human being who thinks everyone deserves to be treated with respect and kindness.

-While I dress and do all these things, I’m also a well-educated woman with a GPA well over 3.0, still in college, with a shit ton of goals, and a job that I love (not a career because I’m only 20).
+While I dress and do all these things, I’m also a well-educated woman with a GPA well over 3.0, still in college, with a shit ton of goals, and a job that I love.
 In addition to that, I’m writing this article from London because I chose to study abroad and learn during my summer instead of taking an actual break.

 So when I get told I’m not being “ladylike” and I have no future or I’m not asking for respect because of how I speak or dress; because I voice my opinions that don’t fit social norms; or even because of the things I choose to post, I hope you understand why I’m offended.
 Society gets to decide that I deserve to be treated a certain way because I choose to express myself in ways that aren’t traditional.